 Expert Testimony, or Expert Witness, services include appearances at depositions, hearings and trials.
 All of our consultants are recognized as Qualified Rehabilitation Professionals by the North Carolina Industrial Commission.
 Our document review process can assist in determining an individual's remaining employability, trainability and wage earning capacity, which is presented in the requested setting.

 A Job Analysis documents the duties, tasks, environment, tools and equipment, relationships and requirements involved in a particular position.
 Utilization of these details allows consultants to write Job Descriptions which can be sent to physicians for approval for individual clients.

 Our consultants work directly in the communities where the clients live to find positions that are right for them.
 This includes personalized interview and Job Seeking Skills education, face-to-face contact with potential employers, paid on-the-job training and Job Coaching and follow up, if appropriate.

 A snapshot of the local labor market assists parties in determining what type of work is available in a community, wage information, physical demands of available positions, hiring rates and outlook, and numbers of employers at a specific time.

-TSA's identify skills and aptitudes utilizing the previous work history and education of the client being assessed.
+A Transferable Skills Analysis (TSA) identifies skills and aptitudes utilizing the previous work history and education of the client being assessed.
 Current physical restrictions, social, psychological, and education elements of the individual are then applied to match the clients skill set and provide potential job options.

 Ideally, Vocational Assessments and Testing take place in person and are utilized to gather content about work and education histories of clients as well as medical information, aptitudes, presentation, and interests.
 This data is collected and evaluated to determine what type of vocational options each client has, and is submitted in narrative report form, along with a personalized Vocational Rehabilitation Plan.